 Earnings generated by a foreign subsidiary are presumed to ultimately be transferred to the parent company.
 Therefore, the establishment of deferred taxes may be required with respect to the excess of the investment value for financial reporting over the tax basis of investments in those foreign subsidiaries (also referred to as book-over-tax outside basis differences).
 A company may overcome this presumption and forgo recording a deferred tax liability in its financial statements if it can assert that management has the intent and ability to indefinitely reinvest the earnings of its foreign subsidiaries.
 Pursuant to the 2017 U.S. Tax Cuts and Jobs Act (Tax Act), the Company's foreign earnings have been subject to U.S. federal taxes.
 The Company now has the ability to repatriate to the U.S. parent the cash associated with these foreign earnings with little additional U.S. federal taxes.
 This cash may, however, be subject to foreign income and/or local country taxes if repatriated to the United States.
 In addition, repatriation of some foreign cash balances may be further restricted by local laws.
 As such, the Company intends to limit its distributions to earnings previously taxed in the U.S. or earnings that would qualify for the 100 percent dividends received deduction provided for in the Tax Act as long as such distributions would not result in any significant foreign taxes.

+In 2023, the Company repatriated \$54,944,000 between July and December from its Netherlands, Singapore, and Canada subsidiaries.
+The Company incurred an incremental tax expense of \$397,000 as a result of this repatriation.
+The effect of the adjustment on the 2023 effective tax rate was an increase of approximately 0.8 percent.
 In 2022, the Company did not repatriate any cash to the U.S. parent company.
-In 2021, the Company repatriated \$15,340,000 between May and December from its Brazilian, Colombian, and Mexican subsidiaries.
-The Company did not incur any incremental taxes as a result of this repatriation.
-In anticipation of the Company's acquisition of INVISTA's aromatic polyester polyol business and associated assets, the Company's Philippines entities declared a cash dividend of approximately \$20,700,000 to the U.S. parent in December 2020.
-The Company recorded \$2,384,000 of additional income tax expense in 2020 as a result of the expected repatriation.
-The Company's U.S. parent received the cash in 2021.
-The effect of the adjustment on the 2020 effective tax rate was an increase of approximately 1.4 percent.

-The Company evaluated its indefinite reinvestment assertion with regards to certain accumulated foreign earnings as of December 31, 2022.
+The Company evaluated its indefinite reinvestment assertion with regards to certain accumulated foreign earnings as of December 31, 2023.
 The Company does not consider the undistributed earnings of its Canadian subsidiary to be indefinitely reinvested in foreign operations to the extent of the subsidiary's paid-up capital (PUC) as determined under Canadian tax law which is used to determine tax-free distributions for Canadian tax purposes.
 The Company also does not consider the undistributed earnings of one of its Dutch subsidiaries, and one of its Singapore subsidiaries to be indefinitely reinvested in foreign operations.
-A distribution from any of these subsidiaries should not result in any significant foreign taxes to the extent of the distribution limitations discussed above and therefore, the Company has not recognized a deferred tax liability for these undistributed earnings as of December 31, 2022.
-In 2021, the Company dissolved its China joint venture that prior to dissolution had not been considered indefinitely reinvested.
-The dissolution resulted in \$142,000 of additional income tax expense in 2021.
+A distribution from any of these subsidiaries should not result in any significant foreign taxes to the extent of the distribution limitations discussed above and therefore, the Company has not recognized a deferred tax liability for these undistributed earnings as of December 31, 2023.
 The Company considers the undistributed earnings of its remaining foreign subsidiaries to be indefinitely reinvested in foreign operations.
 At this time, the determination of deferred tax liabilities on this amount is not practicable.

-The Company had non-U.S. tax loss carryforwards of \$10,754,000 (pretax) as of December 31, 2022, and \$3,351,000 as of December 31, 2021, that are available for use by the Company between 2023 and 2032.
-The Company had tax credit carryforwards of \$8,183,000 as of December 31, 2022, and \$2,829,000 as of December 31, 2021, that are available for use by the Company between 2023 and 2042.
-The Company had non-U.S. capital loss carryforwards of \$595,000 as of December 31, 2022, and \$638,000 as of December 31, 2021.
+The Company had non-U.S. tax loss carryforwards of \$20,113,000 (pretax) as of December 31, 2023, and \$10,754,000 as of December 31, 2022, that are available for use by the Company between 2024 and 2033.
+The Company had tax credit carryforwards of

+\$13,682,000 as of December 31, 2023, and \$8,183,000 as of December 31, 2022, that are available for use by the Company between 2024 and 2043.
+The Company had non-U.S. capital loss carryforwards of \$608,000 as of December 31, 2023, and \$595,000 as of December 31, 2022.
 The Company's capital loss carryforwards do not expire.